-The Association for Psychological Science (APS) welcomes media participation at its 30th Annual Convention.
+The Association for Psychological Science (APS) welcomes media participation at its 32nd Annual Convention in Chicago.
 The following policies are in place for registered members of the press attending the convention.

 I. Embargo Policy

 - When meeting abstracts are available publicly, either electronically or in print, they are not embargoed.

 - Abstracts reflect the situation at the time of submission and often do not correspond exactly to the paper that is ultimately presented, usually months later.
 Reporters should note that preparing a story based exclusively on an abstract is ill-advised.

 - Some results to be presented at the APS convention are also the subject of papers whose manuscripts have already been published in scholarly journals.
 Such publicly available results are not embargoed.